-For five years now I’ve been working with Smithfield to create recipes using their various pork products.
-In case you’ve missed any of my previous posts you can click here to check out all the different dishes I’ve come up with thus far.
+For the second year in a row now I’m working with the Wisconsin Pork Producers Association to create unique pork-based recipes.
+In case you’ve missed any of my previous posts you can click here to check out the different dishes I’ve come up with so far.

 With summer in full swing I’ve been spending as much time outside as possible and I’ve also been on a bit of a grilled pizza and flatbread kick, which … CONTINUE READING »

 For the past couple months now I’ve been working with Black Creek Cheese on a series of recipes.

 I started off with a Cheddar-stuffed burger that was completely wrapped in a bacon weave — and topped with even more cheese for good measure — and followed that up last month by making Bacon Cheeseburger Bowls.